Google スプレッドシートとGitLabの連携イメージ

 __wf_reserved_inherit

-"Table Range (Start)" → Enter "A" this time.
+"Table range (start)" → Enter "A" this time.

-"Table Range (End)" → Enter "I" this time.
+"Table range (end)" → Enter "I" this time.

-"Column with Unique Values" → Set the column with the unique key.
-This time, since the column with the unique key is set, enter "A".
+"Column with unique values" → Set the column with the unique key.
+Enter "A" this time as the unique key column is set.

 __wf_reserved_inherit